 Keep in mind that it only happens because you are paying those letters dearly; you're then swimming dangerous waters crowded with mermaids fishing your wallet regardless of which profile photo you posted.

 The fish always die by the mouth, and men by their blinded eyes often added to unrealistic expectations.
-If you get scammed, you shouldn't blame the site just as a lousy worker shouldn't blame his tools.
+If you get scammed, you shouldn't blame the site just as a bad worker shouldn't blame his tools.
 You started scamming yourself, believing in what was not credible.
-Such pay-per-letter dating sites' main porpoise is not to match you, but to take advantage of your unawareness or unrealistic expectations in exchange for a few dollars.
+Such pay-per-letter dating sites' main purpose is not to match you but to take advantage of your unawareness or unrealistic expectations in exchange for a few dollars.
 (Credits).

-You should not look at the big picture but make some calculations because all is a numbers' game.
-If a specific site advertises to have helped create 240 couples in one year and based on the fact that it is proven such sites success rate is below 5%, it means that every year, 4800 persons expensively fail to find their partner.
+It would be best if you did not look at the big picture but make some calculations because all is a numbers game.
+If a specific site advertises to have helped create 240 couples in one year and based on the fact that it is proven such site success rate is below 5%, it means that every year 4800 persons expensively fail to find their partner.

 Even knowing for a fact that a matchmaker has a 10x success rate than a dating site, it would take him or her 20 years to successfully match those same 240 couples.
 But in this case, you have 50% chances of getting what you paid for within a predefined time, so; where do you feel having more opportunities to succeed?
-Being one among 48 others, working directly with a matchmaker and having a 50/50% chance to succeed, or be one among 480, in those international dating sites, and have 5% chances to succeed?
+Being one among 48 others, working directly with a matchmaker, having a 50/50% chance to succeed, or being one among 480, in those international dating sites and have a 5% chance to succeed?

 If taking international dating as an option, the numbers will look much more optimistic due to the vast offer of available foreign women.
 Still, the chances to succeed marrying them are below 5% so, what seems to be cheaper and rapidly achievable has a 95% chance not to happen.